This post may contain affiliate links. Please read our disclosure policy.

 These homemade pumpkin dog biscuits are going to be your pup’s new obsession.
 They’re super easy to throw together and full of healthy ingredients!

-One of my simple guilty pleasures in life is giving treats to my dogs.
-The excitement they get over one small biscuit brings me an odd kind of joy.
+One of my simple guilty pleasures in life is giving homemade treats to my furry friends.
+The excitement my golden retriever gets over one small biscuit brings me an odd kind of joy.

 Health information is from American Kennel Club.